kmjones1979/scaffold-eth-agent-the-graph/README.md

     openssl rand -base64 32
     ```

+    - ⚠️ Keep this secret secure and unique per environment

 4. **AGENT_PRIVATE_KEY**
-    - Generate a new private key or add your own (this can be done on command line for testing but it's recommended to do this inside a wallet or on a air-gapped device):
+    - ⚠️ **IMPORTANT**: This is for development only.
+Never use mainnet keys!
+    - For testing, generate a new private key:
     ```bash
     openssl rand -hex 32
     ```
     - Must be prefixed with "0x"
+    - ⚠️ Store minimal funds for testing
+    - ⚠️ Never commit this key to version control

 ### Security Best Practices

 -   Never commit `.env.local` to version control
 -   Keep private keys secure
--   Use a dedicated development key and not your mainnet keys for testing
+-   Use dedicated development keys only
--   Rotate keys regularly and don't store large amounts on the key
+-   Rotate keys regularly

-_THIS CODE IS NOT AUDITED AND IS NOT RECOMMENDED FOR PRODUCTION!_

-_USE AT YOUR OWN RISK!_
+-   Store minimal funds in development keys
+-   Use air-gapped devices for key generation in production
+-   Implement rate limiting for API endpoints
+-   Monitor API usage and set up alerts
+-   Regular security audits recommended

+⚠️ **IMPORTANT SECURITY NOTICE**:
+This code is not audited and is intended for development and learning purposes only.

+-   Do not use in production without a security audit
+-   Do not store significant funds in development keys
+-   Do not expose API keys or private keys
+-   Use at your own risk!

 ## Usage Examples